joshgerdes/jekyll-uno/_drafts/sftp-in-microsoft-azure-using-azure-blob-storage.md

 * The account redundancy option of the storage account is set to either locally-redundant storage (LRS) or zone-redundant storage (ZRS), GRS is not supported at this time.
 * The hierarchical namespace feature of the account must be enabled for existing storage accounts.
 To enable the hierarchical namespace feature, see [Upgrade Azure Blob Storage with Azure Data Lake Storage Gen2 capabilities](https://docs.microsoft.com/en-us/azure/storage/blobs/upgrade-to-data-lake-storage-gen2-how-to).
 * If you're connecting from an on-premises network, make sure that your client allows outgoing communication through port 22.
 The SFTP uses that port.

+#### Registering the Feature

+In order to create an Azure Storage account, that supports SFTP - we need to enable the Preview Feature.

+1. Log in to the Azure Portal
+2. Navigate to: Subscriptions
+3. Select the subscription that you want to enable SFTP preview for
+4. Click on: Preview features
+5. Search for: SFTP
+6. Click on: SFTP support for Azure BLob Storage and click Register - this may take 5-10 minutes to be registered.
+7. _As you can see in the screenshot below, I had already registered mine:_